National Cancer Institute Central Institutional Review Board (NCI CIRB)

 NCI CIRB is the central institutional review board for the National Cancer Institute.
 For more information, visit their website here: National Cancer Institute - Central IRB Website

 What does NCI CIRB Review?

 NCI CIRB is the IRB of record for many NCI-funded cooperative group studies.
 The NCI CIRB may review the following type of studies; please see the NCI CIRB Participant's Area for more detailed information on eligible studies.

 - Adult CIRB - Late Phase Emphasis - reviews NCI-sponsored adult phase 3 and large phase 2 studies

 - Adult CIRB - Early Phase Emphasis - reviews NCI-sponsored adult phase 0, 1, and 2 studies

 - Pediatric CIRB - reviews NCI-sponsored pediatric studies of all phases

-The Emory IRB, as with other external (XIRB) studies, facilitates meeting local Emory study requirements are met, such as the below.
+The Emory IRB, as with other external (XIRB) studies, verifies that local Emory study requirements are met, such as the below.
 We also still serve as the Privacy Board, thus grant partial HIPAA waivers.